 Can you build muscle by resting more?
-You just might be surprised.
+This information will surprise you.
 Building muscle is a science, but it’s not rocket science!
 There are a lot of factors that come into play and the most overlooked muscle growth factor in bodybuilding, for both men and women, is rest.
 Yes, plain and simple rest is a crucial element if you want to transform your body.

 You CAN build muscle by resting more.
 Proper rest allows your muscles to FULLY recover.
 If you don’t allow your muscles to recover, they cannot grow.
 That’s a fact.
 The cold hard truth is that you will never get to your true muscle building potential that you work so hard for if you fail to get enough leisure time in.